 Driving with License Suspended or Invalid

 Although a misdemeanor, this type of offense can cause a downward spiral of problems.
-For example, if someone is charged with DWLS because of surcharges not being paid, the case would be a class C misdemeanor; basically just a traffic ticket.
+For example, if someone is charged with DWLS because of a second charge of no driver's license, the case would be a class C misdemeanor; basically just a traffic ticket.
 However, if this person is charged again, it would be a class B misdemeanor carrying up to 6 months in jail and an additional suspension period.
-Or if the person’s license is suspended because of a DWI conviction and the person is on probation, it could cause his probation to be revoked among other things.
+Or if the person's license is suspended because of a DWI conviction and the person is on probation, it could cause his probation to be revoked among other things.